tablesmit/NRegFreeCom/README.md

 ##Notes

+In order to ease integration of C++ and C# I think could be good to:

-* C libs loaded better to provide STDAPI exports with COM memory roof methods to be similar to COM lifecylte functions exported.
+* C libs loaded to provide STDAPI exports with COM memory management methods used to be similar to COM lifecylte functions exported.
+* COM interfaces to be as simple as possible so these could be implemented manually (without wizards) by developer with low C++ skill.
+* Strive to have expericene of new WinRT (*.winmd, C++/CX, WRL).

 ## TODO:
 * write documentation, describe samples, use cases